-&lt;sup>1 Classification of Chronic Pain, Second Edition (Revised), IASP Task Force on Taxonomy, edited by H. Merskey and N. Bogduk, IASP Press, Seattle, 2018
+1 Classification of Chronic Pain, Second Edition (Revised), IASP Task Force on Taxonomy, edited by H. Merskey and N. Bogduk, IASP Press, Seattle, 2018

-&lt;sup>2In this context, a paradigm is defined as a distinct set of concepts and practices that define a scientific discipline.
+2In this context, a paradigm is defined as a distinct set of concepts and practices that define a scientific discipline.
 (After Thomas Kuhn, The Structure of Scientific Revolutions, 1962)

-- (viii) understand the social determinants of health and use their influence to advocate for improvements in health and well-being that affects individuals and communities. - (ix) demonstrate commitment to patients, the community and profession by ensuring that they behave in a manner that is respectful of differences, embraces diversity and conforms to contemporary professional standards and ethical practice characterised by high personal standards, accountability and leadership. - (x) be aware of the implications of resource allocation as they apply personally, professionally and at an organisational level to provide leadership and contribute to the healthcare system.
+- creation, dissemination, translation and application of evidence-based research findings to inform improved patient care. - (viii) understand the social determinants of health and use their influence to advocate for improvements in health and well-being that affects individuals and communities. - (ix) demonstrate commitment to patients, the community and profession by ensuring that they behave in a manner that is respectful of differences, embraces diversity and conforms to contemporary professional standards and ethical practice characterised by high personal standards, accountability and leadership. - (x) be aware of the implications of resource allocation as they apply personally, professionally and at an organisational level to provide leadership and contribute to the healthcare system.